Chart Color Schemes

 Ulverstone is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Ulverstone's dwelling structures, as per the latest Census evaluation, consisted of 85.9% houses and 14.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Tas.'s 85.9% houses and 14.1% other dwellings.
-Home ownership in Ulverstone was at 45.1%, with mortgaged dwellings at 28.7% and rented dwellings at 26.2%.
-The median monthly mortgage repayment was $1,123, below Non-Metro Tas.'s average of $1,274.
-The median weekly rent figure in Ulverstone was $250, matching Non-Metro Tas.'s figure.
+The dwelling structure in Ulverstone, as per the latest Census, consisted of 85.9% houses and 14.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Tas.'s figures of 89.9% houses and 10.1% other dwellings.
+Home ownership in Ulverstone was at 45.1%, with mortgaged dwellings making up 28.7% and rented dwellings accounting for 26.2%.
+The median monthly mortgage repayment in the area was $1,123, lower than Non-Metro Tas.'s average of $1,274.
+The median weekly rent figure in Ulverstone was recorded at $250, matching Non-Metro Tas.'s figure.
 Nationally, Ulverstone's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing